edgefarm/edgefarm/docs/knowledge-base/tutorials/cluster/join-ubuntu-22-04-edge-node.md

-# Join a physical edge node running vanilla Ubuntu 22.04 to the local EdgeFarm cluster
+# Join a physical edge node running vanilla Ubuntu 22.04 to an EdgeFarm cluster

-## Prerequisites
+First, select the type of EdgeFarm cluster you have:

+=== "Local EdgeFarm cluster"

     You need a running and VPN enabled EdgeFarm cluster.
 See [Create a local EdgeFarm cluster for testing](create-local-cluster.md) for instructions.

+=== "Cloud Cluster (e.g. Hetzner)"

+    You need a running and Cloud driven EdgeFarm cluster, e.g. running on Hetzner Cloud.
+See [Create a EdgeFarm cluster that runs on Hetzner Cloud](create-hetzner-cluster.md) for instructions.

+!!! note  "Raspberry Pi 4 notes"

+    For the Raspberry Pi you need to install the package `linux-modules-extra-raspi` and enable some boot options to make it work with Kubernetes.

+    ```bash
+    apt update
+    apt install linux-modules-extra-raspi
+    sed -i '$s/$/ cgroup_enable=cpuset cgroup_memory=1 cgroup_enable=memory/' /boot/firmware/cmdline.txt
+    ```

+## Prerequisites

 This How-To shows how to add a Raspberry Pi 4 with a vanilla Ubuntu 22.04 as an Edge Node.
 If you have a different hardware or OS your mileage may vary but the general steps should be adaptable.